Wiggins white supremacist comments unfounded, unessecary

 “It is a sad day when we begin to use words like bigot and white supremacists as default insults and opinions because of differing political views.
 Mr. Wiggins comments on Delegate Miller were unfounded and shameful.
 They represent everything that we should be against.
 We can all share different views without destroying another person’s character.
 It says more about the person making the comments than the one they are targeted at.
 Jackson Miller is a man who wants to serve.
 The voters should be able to decide if that is enough without the insults.
 Prince William County is better than Mr. Wiggin’s post and should demand better than that from him as a political leader in our community,” stated Davon Gray, Prince William resident.

 “In these divisive and turbulent political times, whether Democrat or Republican, it’s very inappropriate for community leaders such as Harry Wiggins to malign an elected official by wrongly characterizing that person as racist.
-Delegate Jackson Miller, who has served his district with honor, deserves an apology.” said Don Scoggins, of Woodbridge, and member of Prince William Human Rights Commission, and Prince William NAACP
+Delegate Jackson Miller, who has served his district with honor, deserves an apology,” said Don Scoggins, of Woodbridge, who in 2015 sought the Republican nomination to be the Occoquan District Supervisors candidate.

 Miller is vying to become the next Prince William County Clerk of the Circuit Court, an elected position with an eight-year term.
 The job comes with a handsome salary of $162,740, and the task of recording marriage licenses, gun permits, land sales records, birth and death certificates, to name a few, and then maintaining them as records open to the public.